AlstonChan/Netflix-Clone/README.md

 ![netflix sitemap upper part](/assets/netflix-sitemap-preview1.jpg)
-![netflix sitemap lower part](/assets/netflix-sitemap-preview2.jpg) **NOTE** that it does not include pages from *www.help.netflix.com*, so the link within footer has no function.
+![netflix sitemap lower part](/assets/netflix-sitemap-preview2.jpg) **NOTE** that it does not include pages from _help.netflix.com_, so the link within footer has no function.